 For example, let’s say you spent $600 on groceries and $400 on dining out in one month.
 If those are the two spending categories in which you spend the most that month, instead of earning $12.50 cash back on those purchases, you will earn a total of $15 cash back.

 What else we like.
 The Sallie Mae Evolve℠ comes with a $0 annual fee.
-Additionally, you will receive a 0% Introductory APR for purchases for 12 months, after that a 14.74% to 24.74% Variable APR applies.
+Additionally, you will receive a , after that a APR applies.

-Bank of America® Cash Rewards credit card cardholders earn 3% cash back in the category of your choice, 2% cash back at grocery stores and wholesale clubs for the first $2,500 in combined choice category/grocery store/wholesale club quarterly purchases, 1% cash back on every purchase.
+Bank of America® Customized Cash Rewards credit card cardholders earn 3% cash back in the category of your choice, 2% cash back at grocery stores and wholesale clubs (for the first $2,500 in combined choice category/grocery store/wholesale club quarterly purchases), 1% cash back on all other purchases.
 Choice categories include gas, online shopping, dining, travel, drug stores or home improvement/furnishings, and can be changed one time each calendar month.

 Additionally, cardholders earn a $200 online cash rewards bonus after you make at least $1,000 in purchases in the first 90 days of account opening.